swiftdiaries/shirokumo/content/about/about.md

 ## Introducing, Shiro Kumo - White Clouds

-A podast exploring challenges and difficulties in the every day lives of ordinary people.
+Shiro Kumo is an anthology on everyday conflicts in the lives of people.